sajib-4414/imdbclone/documentation/_build/html/_sources/auth_service_doc/index.rst.txt

 Auth-Service
 ========================================

-Auth-Service is a Flask-based lightweight microservice providing central authentication for microservices.
+Auth-Service is a FastAPI-based lightweight microservice providing central authentication for microservices.

 - **Central Authentication:**
   All microservice API calls pass through the central auth API.
 It validates the token and then sends the username in the header to the destination microservice.
+  As of 15th November 2023, decided to not raise 401 from auth service, rather pass the message to the destination service that user is not present, and let the destination handle it.
 - **Login:**
   For now generate JWT token, and return to user. it contacts the user service through grpc for validating login credentials..